Skip to content

 The helm chart is the most flexible way to deploy OpenFaaS and allows you to customize many different options such as whether scale-to-zero is enabled, how many replicas to have of each component and what kind of healthchecks or probes to use.

-You will find each helm chart option documented in the OpenFaaS chart:
+You will find each helm chart option documented in the OpenFaaS Chart.

 The chart is compatible with GitOps-style tooling such as Flux and ArgoCD.
 We recommend using one of these tools to manage your deployment of OpenFaaS declaratively.